Skip to content

 • Imports verify_wire_ip.yml to check Wire IP access

-4. Package Installation
+3. Package Installation

 • Imports install_pkgs.yml to install required dependencies

-• Can be skipped by setting skip_install_pkgs=true
+• Can be skipped using --skip-tags install_pkgs

-5. SSH Key Management
+4. SSH Key Management (Automatic Dependency)

-6. Minikube Cluster Configuration
+5. Minikube Cluster Configuration

 • Imports minikube_cluster.yml to set up a Kubernetes cluster using Minikube